 Unless stated otherwise, all work for a given module is due at 11:59 PM Michigan time on the last day of the module.

 The course dates we have laid out are minimum pacing requirements.
 Please feel free to complete the course faster than these required dates.
 The only minor hiccup may be around the final exhibition (Module 11), which we tend to schedule during a specific week.
-If we have enough people wanting to finish faster, we can likely have a couple of early exhibitions.
+If we have enough people wanting to finish faster, we can likely have an early exhibition (or two).

 We have worked hard to design the course around modules and due dates that keep you on pace to complete a high-quality portfolio on time.

 Most of our weekly modules ask you to just design “something”—a start, a first draft, a placeholder—rather than a finished product.
 You can always improve on it later.
 In most cases, you’ll get credit for the activity as long as you do “something.”
 In short, it is better to get something for an assignment posted on time (like a draft of a resumé) and to improve upon it as we go than to wait for everything to be perfect.
 There will be time to revise and improve later.

 We realize, however, that circumstances arise from time to time that may require to you need extra time for an assignment.
 That is okay, so long as you contact us before the due date to make a suitable alternate schedule that fits the circumstances.
 If you do not contact us prior to the due date, our late work policy takes effect.
 Work received up to 48 hours after the deadline without prior notice may receive up to 1/2 credit; however, you must inform an instructor of its completion.
 Work received 48 hours after the deadline will receive no points.